 Bruxism Therapy for Dallas, TX

 You wake up in the morning, and the first thing you feel is a headache.
 By now, this has become pretty normal, but it’s still unpleasant.
 You get ready for the day, and as you’re brushing your teeth, something jumps out at you: your teeth look short and ground down.
 You have noticed this before, but you know it couldn’t have just happened.
 Could this be related to your headaches?
 You’re obviously grinding your teeth while you sleep, but what can you do about it?
-These are problems your dentist in Dallas, Dr. Drew Vanderbrook, has seen many times before, and he can answer your questions, as well as get you the treatment that you need.
+These are problems your dentist in Dallas Dr. Drew Vanderbrook has seen many times before.
+He is happy to answer your questions and also welcome you in for an appointment.
+Contact Vanderbrook Family Dentistry today!

 Why Do I Grind My Teeth?